 In fact, you may think you have to sip a piping hot, dark brew in order to experience the amazing health benefits of coffee.
 And you may also think the only thing coffee can really do for you is pep you up.

-The fruit of the coffee bean – known simply as coffee fruit – could help your health in major ways when it comes to –
+However, the fruit of the coffee bean – known simply as coffee fruit – may be able to support your overall health.1

 But what is it that makes the coffee fruit so special?